JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing

-Thus, the optimization problem reduces to finding partitions that do not contain a high-variance ``rectangle'' of data.
-Unfortunately, all algorithms in~\cite{liang2021combining} are designed only for the static case and their running is always super-linear $\Omega(m)$ with respect to the samples.
-Hence, their algorithms cannot be used to satisfy the requirements in the dynamic setting.

-One of the core subroutine of all our new partitioning algorithms is the following.
 Given a rectangle $R$, the goal is to find a rectangular query within $R$ with maximum variance among all possible queries in $R\cap S$.
-For now, we assume that we have a dynamic index $\maxVar$ with near-linear space such that given a query rectangle $R$, it returns a query $q$ within $R$ with $\nu_s(q)\geq \frac{1}{\gamma}\optVar(R)$, for a parameter $\gamma>1$, in $O(M)$ time, where $\optVar(R)$ is the variance of the maximum variance rectangular query in $R$.
+For now, we assume that we have a dynamic index $\maxVar$ with near-linear space such that given a query rectangle $R$, it returns a query $q$ within $R$ with $\nu_s(q)\geq \frac{1}{\gamma}\optVar(R)$, \reviewone{for an approximation factor $\gamma>1$}, in $O(M)$ time, where $\optVar(R)$ is the variance of the maximum variance rectangular query in $R$.
 Let $\maxVar(R)$ be the variance of the query returned by the index $\maxVar$.
 We describe this index with more details in Subsection~\ref{sec:partHighDim}.